warlookq3/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       Avoid em dashes.
 Putting non-restrictive relative clauses into separate sentences leads to simpler, clearer writing.

       Do not use smart quotes or smart apostrophes.
-Use the straight versions.
+Use the straight versions of these marks.

+  * - Redundancy
+    - Avoid including unnecessary words.
+For example, instead of "Create a new {noun}", use "Create a {noun}", and instead of "Delete or edit an existing {noun}", use "Delete or edit a {noun}."
   * - Steps
-    - To introduce an ordered list of procedural steps, use "To do this, follow these steps."
+    - To introduce an ordered list of procedural steps, use "To {verb task}, follow these steps."
 Note the complete sentence and terminal period.

-      If you are describing a procedure for the user to follow, use numbered steps instead of writing out the procedure as a narrative.

-      If you are explaining a problem that occurs, and the problem is relatively simple, use a narrative.
-For example: "When you go to the Instructor Dashboard, download a .csv file of your learners, and then open the .csv file, you may see incorrect information in the file."
-If the problem is more complex, write it out as steps.
+For example, "To add a course update, follow these steps.
   * - Tables
-    - When you include a table, be sure to include a heading row or column.
+    - When you include a table, be sure to include a heading row.
+In addition, consider whether a stub column is appropriate.
+The heading row and stub column provide useful context for users of screen readers.
-  * - Tense
-    - Prefer the present tense, particularly for procedural steps.
-  * - UI terms
-    - When you describe UI elements, leave out the UI element name.
-For example, type "click OK" instead of "click the OK button."

-      If the UI label has an error, such as a spelling mistake, write the word or phrase correctly in the documentation.

-  * - Warnings
-    - Only use when a user might have significant problems, such as data loss or a security vulnerability.
-  * - White space
-    - Plan for the expansion of text, particularly in images such as flowcharts.
   * - Word choice
     - See the :ref:`Word List` for our preferred terminology.
 Avoid jargon, colloquialisms, and humor.